Greek leader welcomes existing Chinese investments in country

 Speaking aboard a Chinese warship visiting the Greek port of Piraeus, Tsipras welcomed China's existing investments in his country.

-China's COSCO (1199.HK) [COSCO.UL] manages part of Piraeus docks but the government of Tsipras, a radical left-winger, has halted privatisation of the port which had been agreed with the country's EU/IMF creditors.
+China's COSCO (1199.HK) [COSCO.UL] manages part of Piraeus docks but the government of Tsipras, a radical left-winger, has halted privatization of the port which had been agreed with the country's EU/IMF creditors.

 "We give special importance to the existing Chinese investments in Greece including the important activities of COSCO at Piraeus Port," he said while visiting the warship.